20a31a05e5/Future-Ready-Talent-project/README.md

-This is a web-based application developed for Crop Rotation and Recommendation For Flowers.
+This is a web-based application developed for Crop Rotation and Recommendation For Flowers :smiley:

 Crop Rotation and Recommendation System For Flowers website has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft , Future Skills Prime, GitHub and EY